 King’s was founded on the ambition to serve society.
-Now, more than ever, this spirit is flourishing, as alumni and their communities come together to help others in response to the COVID-19 outbreak.
+Now, more than ever, this spirit is flourishing, as alumni and their communities have come together to help others.

 We’ve been inspired by the many acts of kindness springing up across the world and would love to hear what’s happening in your community.
 Help us celebrate these by sharing your positive stories of service, big or small, on social media using the hashtags #ForeverKings and #ContinuingToServe or contact us at firstname.lastname@example.org.